jensbouma/RT-issuetracker/README.md

 Add new issues of the beta version <a href="https://github.com/jensbouma/RT-issuetracker/issues/new" target="_blank">here</a>

-The main version can be found on https://rt.knvvl.nl<br>
+The old version can be found on https://rt.knvvl.nl<br>
-The beta version can be fount on https://dev.jensbouma.com/beta<br>
+The newer beta version can be found on https://dev.jensbouma.com/beta<br>

 # New in the beta version (03-11-2020:
 Transponder: